- How do I obtain General Wage Determinations Issued Under The Davis-Bacon Act?

 V. Appeal Process

-Yes.
-Any interested person requesting reconsideration of a wage determination or of a ruling regarding application of a wage determination to a specific construction project should present their request in writing accompanied by supporting data or other pertinent information to the Wage and Hour Division.
-The Wage and Hour Division should respond within 30 days or notify the requestor within this time frame that additional time is needed.
+Yes, as and under the circumstances summarized below.
+Any interested person requesting reconsideration of a wage determination or of a ruling regarding application of a wage determination to a specific construction project should present their request in writing, accompanied by a full statement of the interested party’s views and any supporting data or other pertinent information, to the Administrator of the Wage and Hour Division.
+Requests must be submitted via email to firstname.lastname@example.org.
+The Administrator should respond within 30 days or notify the requestor within this time frame that additional time is needed.

 An "interested person" is considered to include, without limitation: